 The exchange ratios will be established by assigning an appropriate exchange ratio to each grouping of stock options, and will be based on the fair value of the eligible options (calculated using the Black-Scholes option-valuation model) within the relevant grouping.
-The calculation of fair value using the Black-Scholes option-valuation model) within the relevant grouping.
-The calculation of fair value using the Black-Scholes option-valuation model) within the relevant grouping.
-The calculation of an eligible option.
+The calculation of fair value using the Black-Scholes option-valuation model takes into account many variables, such as the volatility of our common stock and the expected term of an eligible option.
 As a result, the exchange ratios do not necessarily increase as the exercise price of the eligible option increases.
-As indicated, setting the exchange ratios in this manner is intended to result in the issuance of shares of restricted stock that have a fair value that is approximately equal to the fair value of the exchange eligible options.
+As indicated, setting the exchange ratios in this manner is intended to result in the issuance of shares of restricted stock that have a fair value that is approximately equal to the fair value of the exchanged eligible options.
 This should minimize any additional compensation cost that we must recognize upon granting the shares of restricted stock, subject to any incremental compensation expense that might result from fluctuations in the fair market value of our common stock after the exchange ratios have been established, but before the date on which eligible options are exchanged for shares of restricted stock.